UCDavisLibrary/fin-server/services/README.md

 # Fin Services

-Currently Fin has five types of services.
+Currently Fin has six types of services.

 - ClientService
   - A passthrough proxy service that proxies all requests to the client service.
 The exceptions are /auth and /fcrepo which are reserved.
 The client service is where you register your main client UI.